jdohertydev/runit/README.md

 2. Update requirements (`$ pip freeze >> requirements.txt`)
 3. Run Black (`$ black .`)
 4. Run Black to format Python files with a specific line length of 79 characters (`$ black --line-length 79 .`)
 5. Manual check all .py files with CI Python Linter.
-"I created `list_py_files.py` to extract the file names of all .py files in the project and tested it only on the files I worked on."
+I created `list_py_files.py` to extract the file names of all .py files in the project and tested it only on the files I worked on.

 #### CI Python Linter Screenshot